Iglesia Convento de Los Dominicos / Church and Convent of the Dominicos

 When the building was restored in 1746 and the vaulted ceiling was added many there were many other additions as well.
 A sun was added in the center supported at 4 points, the cardinal points of the universe.
 These 4 points are masculine representations of the planets (Jupiter, Mars, Saturn and Mercury the feminine planets, Venus and Luna, are excluded and not represented), 4 temptations and the 4 horsemen of the apocalypse.

 Open for visitors: 8:30AM to 12:30PM and 3PM to 6PM.
+There is a small entrance fee.
 Please do not enter or take pictures when there is a service or event.

 Address: Calle Hostos, 64.
 Apartado z-069.
 Ciudad Colonial, Santo Domingo, D.N.
 Dominican Republic 10210